Certified Coastal Practitioner™ Credentialing Program

 Short Courses Offered

 An introductory course covering the fundamental principles of coastal engineering.
 Topics include basic wave theory (wave generation, analysis, refraction, diffraction shoaling and breaking), wave prediction techniques, tides, coastal circulations and sediment transport.
 The latter portion of the course is devoted to the application of these basic principles to coastal structure and shore protection design.
-Recorded webinar coming soon.
+Recorded webinar is available now.

 An introductory course presenting a geological framework, distinguishing among types of coasts, the forces sculpting the land, and the sediments accumulating in distinct forms.
 This module will touch on special disciplines of coastal geomorphology, sedimentology and coastal processes.
-Recorded webinar coming soon.
+Recorded webinar is available now.

 An introductory course will present the concepts of coastal resiliency and how to increase the resiliency of your shoreline.
 Participants will be given an understanding of coastal resilience concepts, methods to increase resiliency, and tools available to estimate and measure coastal resilience.
 The basis for the module is the U.S. Army Corps of Engineers’ research on improving coastal resiliency.
 Recorded webinar is available now.